borodun/metal-gitlab/poc-gitlab/README.md

 $ chmod 777 /mnt/data/*
 ```

-NOTE: Do that every time you are redeploying gitlab to remove garbage.
+NOTE: Do that every time you are redeploying gitlab to remove garbage

 4. Add persistent volumes